 Those of you who are interested, there is no Volvo bus service from Srinagar to Leh.
 So, a super deluxe bus from JKSRTC is what you get as the best bus to travel from Srinagar to Leh.

 Please note that the bus timing between Srinagar – Leh route is also dependent on the timings of Zojila pass in the early season.
 The roads are narrow at Zojila Pass in the months of April and May, so, army allows one-way traffic to ply between Kargil and Sonamarg.

 Q4.
 Is there any Manali to Leh bus service?

 On Manali Leh Highway, both HRTC and HPTDC run their bus services.
 While the HRTC offers the standard buses of the state transport department for the general public, the HPTDC offers a semi-deluxe minibus service especially for tourists traveling on Manali Leh Highway.

 Being a tourist bus, the HPTDC bus will stop at all tourist spots and mountain passes that come on the way from Manali to Leh.
 This bus service is run by the HP Tourism department every year starting from 1st July to 15th September.

 However, the ordinary HRTC bus will not stop for any sightseeing and will run from Manali to Leh.
 The HRTC buses do stop for mandatory food and daily routine stops though.

 HPTDC Bus Service from Manali to Leh to Manali

 The HPTDC bus covers the journey of Manali Leh Highway in two days with an overnight halt at Keylong in Hotel Chandrabhaga.
-The HPTDC bus leaves from Manali at 10.00 – 11.00 AM based on the published schedule of the season (available at official HPTDC website) and reach Keylong by an evening around 4.00 – 5.00 PM This timing will reduce by 4 hrs in 2021 as the buses will follow the route of the Atal Tunnel instead of Rohtang Pass.
+The HPTDC bus leaves from Manali at 10.00 – 11.00 AM based on the published schedule of the season (available at the official HPTDC website) and reaches Keylong by the evening around 4.00 – 5.00 PM This timing will reduce by 4 hrs in 2021 as the buses will follow the route of the Atal Tunnel instead of Rohtang Pass.
 The bus then halts overnight at Keylong.
 The next morning, the bus leaves Keylong to Leh around 4.00 – 5.00 AM and reaches Leh by 7.00 PM.